How to Check Battery Cycle Count on Any iPhone in Seconds

 4. Look for the Cycle Count number at the bottom of the screen.

-Note: This feature is currently only available on the iPhone 15 series, iPhone 16 series, and newer models.
+Note: This feature is currently only available on the iPhone 15, 16, and 17 series.

-How to Check Battery Cycle Count on Older iPhones (iPhone 14 and Older)
+How to Check Battery Cycle Count on iPhone 14 and Older

 For older models, the cycle count is hidden within your phone’s analytics data.
 Here is the easiest way to find it without using a computer: